zoundibona/K8sWebhook/README.md

     serviceAccount: sa         **default serviceaccount has been chnaged to sa**
     serviceAccountName: sa      **default serviceaccountName has been chnaged to sa**

-As you can see the mutating webhook has performed some changes, the serviceaccountName and resources were not specified when the POD was created but at the end they have been added.
+As you can see the mutating webhook has performed some changes, the serviceAccountName and resources were not specified when the POD was created but at the end they have been added.
 After the mutating stage the validating took place to validate the pod creation.  <br>
-It is also possible to use the yaml definition (declarative) instead imperative mode used in this case
+It is also possible to use yaml definition file (declarative mode) to create the POD instead imperative mode used in this case